DataStrategist/linuxRstuff/README.md

 `cut -d: -f1 /etc/passwd` display all users

+`sudo adduser x --force-badname` is the better prefered way to do it... if you do the other way RStudio might be upset.

+`sudo useradd -m x` to also create a home directory for the user.
+If you forgot to do that, you can always create a home directory later w/ `sudo mkhomedir_helper x`.

 `useradd x` add a user called x.
 Might have to sudo

-`sudo adduser x --force-badname` is the better prefered way to do it... if you do the other way RStudio might be upset.

 `passwd x` change the password for x